 Actually, I don’t think episode was a turkey.
-I think Courtney was right, it’s a chicken1.
+I think Courtney was right, it’s a chicken ((I like chickens.
+I also like turkeys come to think of it.)).
 Though given that it is a pivotal episode in the development of the Clara/Doctor relationship which has still to play out, it maybe that it will look different in hindsight once we’ve seen that run to its conclusion.

 Apologies for the gratuitous Hemingway.